A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Experimental results

 When class balance is applied to the data, the probabilities of the classes are modified with the direct consequence of introducing a bias in the market shares.
 In terms of analysing user behaviour, it is essential to estimate the probabilities as accurately as possible, and this is the reason why data balancing is never used in \gls{dcm}.
 In the \gls{ml} community it is usual to apply a balancing operation on the training set when the data is highly imbalanced.
 This operation is motivated when the focus is on the classification and not on the probability estimation.
 Moreover, it is found that the balancing operation reduces the performance of the \gls{mnl} and increases that of the \gls{ml} methods.

 Finally, the applicability of the algorithms is analysed, Table \ref{tab:experiments-time} shows the average estimation time needed to estimate each of the models on all the datasets.
 The computational cost of the \gls{mnl} depends on the number of covariates.
 This is the reason that, for synthetic datasets, it is observed that \gls{mnl} and \gls{rf} are the fastest algorithms.
 However, in real problems the \gls{mnl} method does not have a significantly lower computational cost than \gls{ml}.
 In our computational tests it is found that the \gls{svm} has to be applied in conjunction with the Nyström method on the NTS and LPMC datasets because otherwise the CPU execution time and RAM memory requirements would prohibit it.
+Furthermore, it is worth noting that \gls{xgboost} incurs a significantly higher computational cost than \gls{rf} when applied to the NTS and LPMC datasets.
+This may be attributed to certain hyperparameters which heavily impact the performance of the model.
+Specifically, for \gls{xgboost}, the number of boosting rounds tends to increase substantially for both datasets (see Table \ref{tab:hyperparameters-space}), possibly due to their larger number of observations and variables.
+Conversely, \gls{rf} is capable of achieving good results with a smaller number of decision trees.
+As a result, on the Optima problem, the performance difference between \gls{xgboost} and \gls{rf} is minimal, while it becomes more pronounced for the NTS and LPMC datasets.

 Next we will evaluate the market shares for the different transport modes available.
 The alternatives of the LPMC dataset are `walk', `cycle', `pt' and `drive' but have been renamed to `Walk', `Bike', `Public Transport' and `Car' to maintain consistency with the NTS dataset.
 Table \ref{tab:experiment_4_MS_table} reports the market shares obtained and the behaviour is similar to that obtained in the synthetic data.
 All methods estimate the same market shares (with a difference between estimates of less than $1\%$) with the exception of the \gls{dnn} method in the NTS problem and the \gls{xgboost} method for the Optima.